HOME

 1. The gear can be expensive; approaching - or even exceeding - the cost of the camera and underwater case.

-2. While smaller than a full video camera set up, the lights and brackets are still bulky, meaning more stuff to carry, both on the surface and underwater.
+2. While smaller than a full video camera set up & LED lights have reduced the sizes considerably, the lights and brackets are still bulky, meaning more stuff to carry, both on the surface and underwater.

-3. There are another set of (different!) batteries to buy and charge
+3. Depending on the brand, there may be another set of (different!) batteries to buy and charge

 Choosing the gear